 - a.
 Data protection is an important legal compliance issue for Orley Farm School ("the School").
-During the course of the School's activities it collects, stores and processes personal data (sometimes sensitive in nature) about staff, pupils, their parents, suppliers and other third parties in a manner more fully detailed in the School's Privacy Notices. - b.
+During the course of the School's activities it collects, stores and processes personal data (sometimes sensitive in nature) about staff, pupils, their parents, suppliers and other third parties in a manner more fully detailed in the School's Privacy Notices.
+The School, as "data controller", is liable for the actions of its staff and Governors in how they handle data.
+It is therefore an area where all staff have a part to play in ensuring the School complies with and are mindful of its legal obligations, whether that personal data handling is sensitive or routine. - b.
 The school is fully committed to comply with the requirements of the Data Protection Act 2018 ("the Act") and General Data Protection Regulations (GDPR).
 The School will therefore follow procedures that aim to ensure that all employees, contractors, agents, consultants or members of the School who have access to any personal data held by or on behalf of the School, are fully aware of and abide by their duties and responsibilities under the Act. - c.
 This policy sets out the School's expectations and procedures with respect to processing any personal data it collects from data subjects (e.g. including parents, pupils, employees). - d.
-Key data protection terms used in this data protection policy are: - Data controller an organisation that determines the purpose and means of the processing of personal data.
+Key data protection terms used in this data protection policy are: - 1.
+Data controller an organisation that determines the purpose and means of the processing of personal data.
 For example, the School is the controller of pupils' personal information.
 As a data controller, the School is responsible for safeguarding the use of personal data. - 2.
 Data processor an organisation that processes personal data on behalf of a data controller, for example a payroll provider or other supplier of services. - 3.
 Personal data breach a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data. - 4.
 Personal information (or personal data): any information relating to a living individual (a data subject), including name, identification number, location or online identifier such as an email address.
 Note that personal information created in the ordinary course of work duties (such as in emails, notes of calls, and minutes of meetings) is still personal data and regulated by data protection laws, including the GDPR.
 Note also that it includes expressions of opinion about the individual or any indication of someone's intentions towards that individual. - 5.
 Processing virtually anything done with personal information, including obtaining or collecting it, structuring it, analysing it, storing it, sharing it internally or with third parties (including making it available to be viewed electronically or otherwise), altering it or deleting it. - 6.
 Special categories of personal data data relating to racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health and medical conditions, sex life or sexual orientation, genetic or biometric data used to identify an individual.
 There are also separate rules for the processing of personal data relating to criminal convictions and offences.